unrealwork/axibase-collector/jobs/aws.md

 The number of metrics within each namespace varies greatly.
 For AWS/EC2 the list consists of 15+ [metrics](#aws-ec2-metrics).

+The job assigns each metric to an entity which is determined based on the [primary dimension](#namespace-dimensions).

 ## Configuration Settings